arthurcostacorvo/FNCE-449-F24-Term-Project/README.md

-# Portfolio Optimization Project
+# Integrated Asset Selection and Allocation for Portfolio Optimization

-This project aims to identify and track an optimal portfolio using historical data and Python-based financial analysis techniques.
-The portfolio is selected based on the Sharpe ratio, a measure of risk-adjusted return.
+This project explores portfolio optimization through an integrated approach that combines asset selection and allocation, aiming to construct multiple portfolios with an optimal risk-adjusted return and selecting the top-performing portfolio.

 ## Project Structure